jackiehjm/stx-docs/doc/source/deploy_install_guides/r1_release/index.rst

    Installation of the current :ref:`latest_release` is recommended.

 This is the installation guide for the StarlingX R1.0 release.
-If this is not the installation guide you want to use, see the :doc:`available installation guides </deploy_install_guides/index>`.
+If this is not the installation guide you want to use, see the :ref:`index-install-e083ca818006`.

 ------------
 Introduction